 Most companies also have employees sign a standard non-disclosure agreement, either as part of the agreement, or as a complimentary document.
 Here is a sample letter that might be useful.
 All material in [brackets] is intended to be edited:

 [Intern City, State, ZIP]

 [Company Name] is pleased to offer you the position of [department name] intern reporting to [Name of Supervisor], [Supervisor’s Title].
-We are excited about the possibility of you interning with us for the [Spring 2014] semester from [Monday, January 27 through Friday, May 9, 2014].
+We are excited about the possibility of you interning with us for the [Fall 2019] semester from [Monday, September 13 through Friday, December 16, 2019].